- Genetic counselors are specially trained to advise you and your family on identifying and managing inherited cancer risk.

 - Your family history of cancer.
 The counselor will draw your family tree and include at least three generations, documenting which family members have had cancer, what type of cancer they had, and their age at diagnosis.

-- The possibility of a hereditary cancer risk (cancer risk passed from parent to child) in your family.
+- The possibility of an inherited cancer risk.
 Depending on your family history, your counselor may be able to use computerized risk assessment tools to help estimate your risk.

-- The benefits and limitations of genetic testing for your family
+- The benefits and limitations of genetic testing for you and your family

 - A strategy for genetic testing that best meets your needs